-This is great news for students who take a “not-so-serious” attitude during their freshman year.
+This is great news for students who take a “not-so-serious” attitude during their freshman year of high school.

-Lisa Damour, psychologist and author of the bestselling book, Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood, advises parents and teens to first take a deep breath when they’re looking at a less-than-stellar year freshman year of high school.
-“We tend to talk about college like there are only 20 good colleges, which is not helpful or accurate.
-There are more than 4,000 colleges in this country, and there are excellent colleges at every level,” says Damour.
+Lisa Damour, psychologist and author of the bestselling books, Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood and Under Pressure: Saving Our Daughters from Drowning in Stress and Anxiety, advises parents and teens to first take a deep breath when they’re looking at a less-than-stellar year freshman year of high school.
+“We tend to talk about college like there are only 20 good colleges, which is not helpful or accurate. [adrotate banner=”24″]There are more than 4,000 colleges in this country, and there are excellent colleges at every level,” says Damour.
 “Reassure your teenagers that they will have many options.”

 Still, teens will have more options if they step up their academics to meet their own potential, and their choices about how to spend their time now will affect their access to choices about colleges and careers later.
 Parents, in conveying this message, should take a “diagnostic rather than punitive” approach with their teens, advises Damour.
 In other words, make it clear that you’re on the same team as your child.

 [adrotate banner=”37″]You can lovingly say to your teen, “You have all the power here.
 We’re rooting for you to have all the options you can.
 But you’re the one ultimately calling the shots,” suggests Damour.

+If need be, parents can help teens figure out what got in the way of a successful year at school.
+And parents can help develop a plan going forward, says Damour.
 Castellano agrees, reminding parents that “in some cases, just a readjustment of expectations, study habits, and time management may help smooth out or improve the academic performance.”